Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

+**Fixed:**

+- Fixed icons that weren't displaying.
+- Fixed large icons being used for small icons and vice-versa.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).